gmind/gmind.github.com/howto.markdown

 title: Howto
 ---

+# Getting the source files

+If you're not git-savvy, don't worry.
+Just [grab a zip file with all of them](https://github.com/gmind/Documents/zipball/master).

+If you know github, or you want to learn a little git, you can clone this repository and fork it, making your own changes and improvements.
+YES!

+# Viewing, editing, printing

+Use [Inkscape](http://inkscape.org/) to open the SVG files.

+Use the Layers dialog (Layer - Layers...) to show and hide the different options.

+(We are working to automatically produce PDFs for easier printing.)

 # Flyers

 Printing the black and white flyers is straightforward.
 If you use the "TAKE A BREATH" variants with the tear-off strips, just cut between them.
-Obviously.

 If placing in outdoor areas, you should use a laser printer or a copier, because inkjet pages will run in the rain.
 (You could also laminate flyers for